Customizing Development Settings

 When you first start Visual Studio, you must select one of the pre-defined settings collections to match a particular type of development.
 Every time that you change a setting, the change is automatically saved, by default, in the Currentsettings.vssettings file.
 Visual Studio applies your active settings automatically every time that you start the application.

 You can change most Visual Studio settings individually.
 For example, if a settings collection hides pages in the Options dialog box, you can display those pages manually by selecting Show all settings.
 However, you cannot override certain predefined settings unless you apply a different collection.

-You can also turn line numbering on and off.
+You can also turn line numbers on and off in the code editor.
 See How to: Display Line Numbers in the Editor.

 You can reset your settings if you want to go back to an earlier and better state, or if you want to change the kind of settings you are using (for example, change General Development Settings to Visual C# Development Settings).
 Click Tools / Import and Export Settings, then select Reset all settings.
 You have the option of backing up your current settings to a file or resetting them without saving.
 You can choose one of the pre-defined settings types.